A Random Matrix Theory Perspective on the Consistency of Diffusion Models: Validating Predictions on Deep Networks

-\paragraph{Fluctuations: inhomogeneity of consistency.} Within the renormalization phase, RMT further predicts which initial noise and direction exhibit the largest discrepancies across data splits, due to their alignment with data covariance (Prop.~\ref{prop:gen_sample_var_DE}).
+\paragraph{Fluctuations: inhomogeneity of consistency.} Within the renormalization phase, RMT further predicts which initial noise and direction exhibit the largest discrepancies across data splits, due to their alignment with data covariance (Result~\ref{prop:gen_sample_var_DE}).
 Spectrally, measuring the cross-split deviation along population eigenbases, we can see the characteristic anisotropy profile.
-Further the decrease of MSE majorly occurs in top eigenspace, while the middle or lower eigenspace remains unchanged or becomes less consistent when sample size increases (Fig.~\ref{fig:DNN_validation_results} \textbf{E}).
-This is consistent with the prediction of the theory that lower eigenmodes needs more training samples to be consistent (Fig.~\ref{fig:diff_sample_RMT_expectation_variance}\textbf{B}).
-Spatially, the inhomogeneity effect is borne out: RMT predictions correlate with observed cross-split deviations for each initial noise point by point; e.g., UNets trained on FFHQ64 with $n=30000$ achieve a Spearman correlation of $0.33$ ($p=2.5\times10^{-26}$) over 1000 seeds (Fig.~\ref{fig:DNN_validation_results}\textbf{F}).
+Further the decrease of MSE majorly occurs in top eigenspace, while the middle or lower eigenspace remains unchanged or becomes less consistent when sample size increases (Fig.~\ref{fig:DNN_validation_results}\textbf{E}).
+This is consistent with the prediction of the theory that lower eigenmodes needs more training samples to be consistent (Fig.~\ref{fig:diff_sample_RMT_expectation_variance}\textbf{B}, see also App.~\ref{app:spectral_anisotropy_var_consistency}).
+Spatially, the inhomogeneity effect is borne out: RMT predictions correlate with observed cross-split deviations for each initial noise noise; e.g., UNets trained on FFHQ64 with $n=30000$ achieve a Spearman correlation of $0.33$ ($p=2.5\times10^{-26}$) over 1000 seeds (Fig.~\ref{fig:DNN_validation_results}\textbf{F}).
 Remarkably, the prediction requires only the population covariance and dataset size, with no knowledge of split identities or network architecture.
-The absolute deviation magnitudes, however, are much larger in deep networks than predicted by linear theory, reflecting nonlinear source of variability.
-As controls, correlations collapse in the memorization regime (Fig. \ref{suppfig:DNN_val_inhomogeneity_FFHQ32},\ref{suppfig:DNN_val_inhomogeneity_FFHQ64}) and disappear when mismatched noise seeds are used.
+The absolute deviation magnitudes, however, are much larger in deep networks than predicted by linear theory, reflecting nonlinear source of idiosyncrasy across splits.
+As controls, correlations collapse in the memorization regime (Fig. \ref{suppfig:DNN_val_inhomogeneity_FFHQ32},\ref{suppfig:DNN_val_inhomogeneity_FFHQ64}, see App.~\ref{app:anisotropy_init_noise}) and disappear when mismatched noise seeds are used.

 \paragraph{Summary.} Across architectures and datasets, the predictions of our linear RMT framework extend to deep diffusion models: limited data induce overshrinkage toward the mean, and the variance structure across splits exhibits inhomogeneity and anisotropy predicted by theory.